Hepburn Springs itinerary

 Give your next road trip a boost by taking in the fascinating history, gourmet food and local wine and relaxing mineral spring waters of Hepburn Springs and surrounds.

 Bid Melbourne farewell and travel along the Western Highway until you reach Creswick and nearby Clunes, idyllic villages that sit in the heart of Victoria's gold rush country.
 These villages offer the next best thing to stepping back in time, with a contemporary twist.

 In Creswick you'll find Australia's last coloured woollen spinning mill – Creswick Woollen Mills – established in 1947 and home to very cute and mischievous alpacas.
 A stroll down the main street of the elegant village reveals a number of historic buildings, including the former State Savings Bank, post office, library and Havilah Masonic Lodge.

-Walking down the main street of Clunes, with its preserved and restored grand heritage buildings gives you a sense of life in the heady gold rush days of the 1850s.
+Walking down the main street of Clunes, with its preserved and restored grand heritage buildings, gives you a sense of life in the heady gold rush days of the 1850s.

 Continue to Smeaton when you've built up an appetite and a thirst for regional wines.
-The landscape around the tiny town is dotted with wineries with welcoming cellar doors, farm-gates selling their harvests, as well as boutique country properties just inviting you to settle in.
+The landscape around the tiny town is dotted with wineries with welcoming cellar doors, farm-gates selling their produce, as well as boutique country properties just inviting you to settle in.

 Be sure to take a walk around the natural springs in nearby Sailors Falls Reserve to fill a bottle with some of the famed local mineral spring water.